penguintutor/lc-building/fileformat.md

 ## Features
 Features include doors and windows.
-Typically there area will be excluded from wall textures.
+Typically their area will be excluded from wall textures.
 Then can contain cuts (always cut), etches (always etches) or outers (etch / cut depending on the outertype setting).These can be defined as line, rects, or polygon.

 Has a pos which indicates start point (top left) and all inner features are relative to that.
 Assuming bounding box is a rectangle then uses width, height to create a rectangle as the exclusion area.
 Alternatives use "exclude" followed by polygon for exclusion area (in which case width / height are ignored).
 If polygon is used then points should be relative to the pos